Steve-O-Codes/ShotStat/README.md

 I also was able to practice added a single event listener to a div to control all three of the add score buttons for the home and away team, reducing the amount of event listeners in the code.

+The app can be viewed for live demo here - <a href="https://shotstat.netlify.app/">ShotStat</a>

 ### Technologies I used 💻:
 <hr>
 <p align="center">